Vessel & Crew

 Meet your Alaska dream team.

 Your adventure takes place aboard the Darby, a former commercial fishing vessel designed for northwestern waters.
-The Darby is not a luxury boat, but offers comfortable “glamping" with an open sleeping concept (similar to the sleeping arrangements in an RV).
+The Darby is not a luxury boat, but offers comfortable and cozy open sleeping concept (similar to the sleeping arrangements in an RV) with better views.

 The boat accommodates up to six friends or family, although it is most comfortable with a maximum of four adults.
 Due to the close quarters of the ship, your party will have exclusive use of the Darby during your trip.